kubernetes/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 To optionally enforce `kube-reserved` on kubernetes system daemons, specify the parent control group for kube daemons as the value for `--kube-reserved-cgroup` kubelet flag.
-If `kube-reserved` is enforced, kubelet will evict processes of the specified cgroup if a threshold is exceeded.
+If `kube-reserved` is enforced, kubelet will evict processes of the specified cgroup if the threshold is exceeded.

 It is recommended that the kubernetes system daemons are placed under a top level control group (`runtime.slice` on systemd machines for example).
 Each